Sniper Elite V2

 Sniper Elite V2 is a 2012 third-person tactical shooter stealth video game developed and published by Rebellion Developments.
-It is the sequel to its 2005 predecessor Sniper Elite, which takes place in the same timeframe and location—the Battle of Berlin in April–May 1945—but with an altered narrative.
+It is the sequel to 2005's Sniper Elite, which takes place in the same timeframe and location—the Battle of Berlin in April and May 1945—but with an altered narrative.
 The game's story follows an American OSS officer who must eliminate a group of scientists involved in the German V-2 rocket program before the Red Army captures them.
-Another sequel named Sniper Elite III was released in 2014.
+A sequel named Sniper Elite III was released in 2014.
 A remastered version for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One was released on May 14, 2019.